 Denver Pardon Lawyer Kimberly Diego

 Those who are not eligible to seal or expunge their criminal records often wonder whether they are stuck with their criminal conviction for life.
 They are not, but their only recourse is definitely a long-shot: the Governor’s Pardon, which is essentially public forgiveness for a crime committed after the completion of the sentence for that crime.
-The Governor has authority to issue pardons in all cases except those involving treason or impeachment.
+The Governor has the authority to issue pardons in all cases except those involving treason or impeachment.
 The Executive Clemency Advisory Board makes recommendations to the Governor on all pardon applications.
 The Board only recommends an individual for pardon if at least four members of the Board must vote to recommend the pardon.

 Am I eligible to receive a pardon?